alteryx/ayx-developer-sdk/docs/references/config_xml_markdown.md

  -   `<InputConnections>`: The input anchors for the Ayx Plugin Tool.

       -   `<Connection>`: An individual anchor attached to the tool.
-      -   `<Connection>`: An individual anchor attached to the tool.
       -   `Name`: The name of the input anchor.
-This name is
-      -   `Name`: The name of the input anchor.
-This name is referenced in the Alteryx Core SDK to look up anchors for referenced in the Alteryx Core SDK to look up anchors for receiving and setting data. receiving and setting data.
+This name is referenced in the Alteryx Core SDK to look up anchors for receiving and setting data.
-      -   `AllowMultiple`: A flag that indicates whether multiple
       -   `AllowMultiple`: A flag that indicates whether multiple connections can be fed into this anchor.
       -   `Optional`: A flag that indicates whether a connection to